PewhProgrammer/homework/bosh/WORKSHEET.md

 ## What is the typical workflow of Bosh?

+Before any deployment, we will have to spin-up the Director VM which has its very own stemcell and packages.
+The director is responsible for the orchestration and manages the agents.

-1. Bosh receives either stemcells or releases.
+1. Bosh receives stemcells and releases.
 This data describes the deployed systems in respect to OS, jobs and running softwares.
 2. Bosh deploys the software systems using a deployment manifest (.yml).
 Several instances are deployed progressively.
-3. Bosh monitors the instances for malfunctions continouusly.
+3. Bosh monitors the instances for malfunctions continuously.
 It is able to restart instances
 4. Bosh can be told to apply a rolling-update using the deployment manifest.

 ## What happens upon recovery?